 Scrum artefacts are essential elements that make up and support the Scrum board.
 These include:

 Perhaps the most essential element of the Scrum board is the team that operates it.
 Responsibilities within these teams include:

 Along with Scrum boards, Kanban boards are another type of framework used to visually represent the Agile process.
-But while the Kanban board may appear similar to a Scrum board (utilizing columns populated by tasks), it follows a different process and is designed to be used by more than just the development team.
+But while the Kanban board may appear similar to a Scrum board (utilising columns populated by tasks), it follows a different process and is designed to be used by more than just the development team.

 Unlike a Scrum board, a Kanban board is not owned by a specific team and does not apply to a single sprint.
 Instead, Kanban takes a larger view to track progress across all teams within the company’s overall workflow.
 Kanban is limited to a fixed number of items that can be added to the “in-progress” column and does not include user stories or backlogs.
-Kanban boards are also simplified for non-technical users—they seldom include data visualization techniques and are instead surface-level solutions for seeing project progress across the board.
+Kanban boards are also simplified for non-technical users; they seldom include data visualisation techniques and are instead surface-level solutions for seeing project progress across the board.

-Built on the industry defining Now Platform®, Agile Development brings Scrum planning, documentation, reporting, and project management to a single, centralized location.
+Built on the industry defining Now Platform®, Agile Development brings Scrum planning, documentation, reporting and project management to a single, centralised location.
 Coordinate multiple teams across multiple projects.
 Enjoy real-time visibility into project development.
 Integrate with a range of tools to ensure productivity and accuracy.
 Apply advanced automation to keep workflows moving quickly.
 And through it all, maintain comprehensive, easy-to-follow boards to help do more with less.